philippeitis/cpsc312-project/README.md

 ### How to test and run the code: Prolog

+In this section, we cover testing, usage of the CLI define functions, types, and traits, and how to perform various queries over them, plus additional features in the system, and usage of the REST API to do the same.

 In the `prolog` directory, you can run `make test` to run the unit tests.
 You can also load the test file into the swipl repl with `make test-repl` and in that repl you can run `run_tests.` to run those tests.

 The project uses the [http](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/http.html%27)), [pcre](https://www.swi-prolog.org/pldoc/man?section=pcre), and [dcg](https://www.swi-prolog.org/pldoc/doc/_SWI_/library/dcg/basics.pl) libraries, which appear to be included by default in SWIPL, and did not require any installation steps when running the project locally.

-Please note that using `make prolog-eval` / `make test` will run a a small Python script [prolog/server_test.py](prolog/server_test.py) which tests the REST API.
-This script takes `PORT` as an argument.
-It then calls `swipl main.pl launch PORT` ([prolog/main.pl](prolog/main.pl)) to launch the REST API on the specified port, and launches a small client which runs some end-to-end tests ([prolog/server_test.pl](prolog/server_test.pl)).
-The script does not do any testing of its own, and is only used to run the server and client simultaneously in two separate processes.
-If, by chance, the default port used in the Makefile collides with ports being used on the computer, do `make FASTFUNC_SERVER_PORT=PORT file`, where file is one of `prolog-eval`, `test`, and `PORT` is a currently unused port.
+Please note that using `make prolog-eval` or `make test` will run a a small Python script [prolog/server_test.py](prolog/server_test.py) which tests the REST API by coordinating the Prolog server and a Prolog client on the same port.

 Example usage of [prolog/server_test.py](prolog/server_test.py):

 ```console
 user:~/cpsc312-project/prolog$ python3 server_test.py 9999
 % PL-Unit: end-to-end test . done
 % test passed
 ```
+If, by chance, the default port used to launch the servers collides with ports being used on the computer, do `make FASTFUNC_SERVER_PORT=PORT makefile` with either `prolog-eval` or `test`, and setting `PORT` to a currently unused port.

+If you encounter issues with running the Makefile due to the script, a short description of the script is provided below:

+The script takes `PORT` as an argument.
+It then calls `swipl main.pl launch PORT` ([prolog/main.pl](prolog/main.pl)) to launch the REST API on the specified port, and launches a small client which runs some end-to-end tests ([prolog/server_test.pl](prolog/server_test.pl)).
+The script does not do any testing of its own, and is only used to run the server and client simultaneously in two separate processes.

 #### CLI Overview
 This program provides a REPL, which can be initialized by running `swipl main.pl`: